 Change the consensus protocols and create a validation process that closes blocks in a finite measure, removing the need for historical revalidation for new nodes.
 This will open the way for main net or standard multi-user platforms to connect with blockchain decentralized platforms.

-There is a blockchain security speed solution, the Orbs consensus protocols delivers a randomized fixed number of CN’s, so that no matter how big the network, these constantly changing CN’s are chosen in a totally random way that defies hacking.
+There is a blockchain security speed solution, the Orbs consensus protocols deliver a randomized fixed number of CN’s, so that no matter how big the network is, these constantly changing CN’s are chosen in a totally random way that defies hacking.
 As such, the system remains fast.

 However, since Klaytn is not an Orbs system, I can only think that they have reached a different solution, which retains the security of the network while randomizing the validation process.
 After all, since a randomized CN is also an RN when it’s not a CN, once you create a limited number of “rigid” entities, such as CN’s and RN’s you eliminate the probability of chance and provide easy access to hackers.

-Decentralization is all about the security, and the issue of speed is now the main issue that defies a totally secure system and retains the framework rigid to mainnet interfacing.
+Decentralization is all about security, and the issue of speed is now the main issue that defies a totally secure system and retains the framework rigid to main net interfacing.

 At present Klaytn is accessible to only 10 South Korean and Global partners and is being used to develop entertainment, gaming, healthcare, social media, digital advertising, video streaming, and finance applications.

 I doubt that Klaytn has circumvented speed and security, the consensus protocols and the architecture of the blockchain demand a total restructuring of how the blockchain is developed and managed.
 If GroundX has solved this issue, then they are the next Google in software size.